 Of course, some plugins are more complicated than others; the really advanced ones can take some time to set up.
 You can find both free and premium plugins for WordPress.

 Get a WordPress Website for Your Small Business

 WordPress is a flexible but robust website system, ideal for most small businesses.
 If you’re thinking about launching or redesigning your small business’s website, take a look at WordPress and see what it can do for you.

 Here at Buzz Pro Studio, you’ve found a WordPress specialist.
-In fact, it’s the only content management system I use.
-I can design, build, and manage your small business’s WordPress website, or I can provide consultations and coaching so you can learn how to manage it on your own.
+I’ll design, build, and maintain your small business’s WordPress website, or I can provide consultations so you can learn how to manage it on your own.
 Contact me to learn more.